US Presidents

 Key Dates

-1948 Bush graduates from Yale University.
+1948 Bush graduated from Yale University.

 1976 President Ford appoints Bush director of the CIA.

-1988 Bush is elected President.
+1988 Bush was elected President.

 1991 U.S. launches Operation Desert Storm.